NeuroDesk/neurocommand/README.md

-This project aims at deploying a singularity container transparently, so that an application inside the container can be used without adjusting any scripts or pipelines (e.g. nipype)
+This project aims at deploying a singularity container transparently, so that an application inside the container can be used without adjusting any scripts or pipelines (e.g. nipype).
+For building your own containers see examples in https://github.com/CAIsr/caid

 ## Important: add bind points to .bashrc before executing this script
 This script expects that you have adjusted the Singularity Bindpoints in your .bashrc, e.g.: